codersclub/DRKB/multimedia/metafile/meta_draw/index.md

       MetafilePict^.yExt := ExtRect.Top - ExtRect.Bottom;
       MetafilePict^.HMF := FMetafileHandle;
       GlobalUnlock(FClipboardHandle);
-      { I'm giving you this handle, but please do NOT eat it. }
+      { I am giving you this handle, but please do NOT eat it. }
       Result := FClipboardHandle;
     end;